cawel/notes-browser/README.md

 ## Intro

 When doing online courses, I write a lot of markdown-formatted files.
 I wanted to read them in a browser so I hacked this notes-browser utility.

-A live version of this utility is live at [coming soon].
+A live version of this utility is live at: http://notes-browser.herokuapp.com/

-## How to use
+## How to use it

 1. Put your notes files in a 'notes/' directory in the project directory.
 2. Start Rails server